 Little Beaver State Park

-Little Beaver State Park is a 562-acre park surrounding the 18-acre Little Beaver Lake in Raleigh County.
+Little Beaver State Park is a 562-acre State Park surrounding the 18-acre Little Beaver Lake in Raleigh County, West Virginia.
 The lake was created in the 1940s by damming Little Beaver Creek and has been a popular area for outdoor recreation since.
 In 1972, Little Beaver State Park was established as a day-use park.
 The campground was built in 2011 and has since become a full service park.
 In addition to the lake and campground, the park features picnic areas, boat rentals on the lake and more than 20 miles of hiking trails.

 Contact Information: